mcaceresb/stata-gtools/docs/index.md

 Differences from `levelsof`

-- The user can specify a number format.
 - It can take a `varlist` and not just a `varname`; in that case it prints all unique combinations of the varlist.
 The user can specify column and row separators.